Musculoskeletal - Case 3

 Drug/Medication History

-• The patient is not taking any regular medications.
+The patient takes ibuprofen as needed for her occasional headaches, but is not taking any regular medications.

 Social History